wso2/docs-choreo-dev/en/docs/references/test-your-service-via-postman.md

 To use the Postman Editor:

-- Make sure you have logged into the Choreo console and created a service.
+- Make sure you have logged into the Choreo Console and created a service.
 For instructions to create a service, see [Create Your First Service](../services/create-your-first-service.md).

     !!! tip
         This guide uses the service created in the **World Bank Data to COVID-19 Statistics** sample as an example.